ArsenySamoylov/jos-tinyssh/README.md

+# Disclaimer

+This project is intended for educational purposes only.
+It is a study project and not intended for production use.

+Please use it responsibly and at your own risk =).

+# JOS
+This is fork of tiny-ssh that is lightly patched for [JOS microkernel](https://github.com/jos-ssh/itask) (repository may be private)

+Ps: This version of tinyssh may (and most likely will) not build on non-linux systems (and even on some linux distro e.g. Arch; check fixed branch for Arch support).

 ### Introduction ###
 * tinysshd is a minimalistic SSH server which implements only a subset of SSHv2 features.
 * tinysshd supports only secure cryptography (minimum 128-bit security, protected against cache-timing attacks)